rsdoiel/antenna/planet.md

 ---
 title: planet
-updated: 2025-07-12 06:08:39
+updated: 2025-07-12 14:07:01
 ---

 # planet

-(date: 2025-07-12 06:08:39)
+(date: 2025-07-12 14:07:01)

 ---

-## Twelfth of July parades get under way across NI
+## Twelfth of July parades take place across NI

 date: 2025-07-11, from: RTÉ News

-Twelfth of July celebrations have begun across Northern Ireland.
+Tens of thousands of people have taken part in Twelfth of July celebrations in scorching temperatures throughout Northern Ireland.

 <br>